Stamps, Animations and Tunes

 Stamps

-E2B supports up to 10 stamps.
+E2B supports up to 10 stamps on the menu.
 A stamp is a 24-bit colour graphics bitmap or JPEG which will over-write the current wallpaper background at a specified x/y position.

 Once the STAMP is applied, it will remain there – all subsequent menus will also display the same background and the same STAMP unless you load a different background or re-load the same background again.

-A stamp can be any size, up to the maximum resolution of the graphics mode chosen (e.g. 800×600 or 1024×768), however, they are normally intended to be smaller than the background wallpaper and they can be positioned anywhere on the screen (even behind the menu area).
+A stamp can be any size, up to the maximum screen size of the graphics mode chosen (e.g. 800×600 or 1024×768), however, they are normally intended to be smaller than the background wallpaper and they can be positioned anywhere on the screen (even behind the menu area).

 Note: Be careful not to exceed the screen area (e.g. do not write a 100 pixel wide stamp to an 800 wide pixel screen starting at X=720 – because this can cause strange affects!).